-IFRS 16 Leases - will require local authorities that are lessees to recognise most leases on their balance sheets as right-of-use assets with corresponding lease liabilities (there is recognition for low-value and short-term leases).CIPFA/LASAAC have deferred implementation of IFRS 16 for local government to 1st April 2020.
+In addition, IFRS 16 Leases - will require local authorities that are lessees to recognise most leases on their balance sheets as right-of-use assets with corresponding lease liabilities (there is recognition for low-value and short-term leases).CIPFA/LASAAC have now deferred implementation of IFRS 16 for local government to 1st April 2021.
+While it will have no effect for the 2020/21 financial statements, work has commenced on identifying the potential impact for the limited number of leases the Council holds.
+The Council currently has 55 items of equipment supplied under lease agreements and it is expected that 39 of these, mainly vehicles and plant, will fall under the new IFRS16 requirements.
+There will be further investigations to ensure that other items supplied under lease agreement are identified and recorded prior to the adoption of the new requirements.